 Memorizing port and starboard can be made easier with a few creative tricks:

-- “Port” and “left” each have four letters, linking the direction and side.
+- The same number of letters: “Port” and “left” each have four letters, linking the direction and side.

 - Color Association: The phrase “there is no red port left in the bottle” helps associate red with the left (port) side, while green naturally falls to starboard.